Ready to spend some money on your destination wedding?

 Another option is to have a family member officiate after getting ordained.

-You can get ordained online with Wanderlust Bay Ministries.
+You can have them get ordained online with Wanderlust Bay Ministries and perform the wedding legally here in the Virgin Islands.

 This category is a little tricky.